moosend/mooskin-ui/components/DatePicker/README.md

 * `nowButton` - adds a button that selects current date when clicked
 * `style` - input field style
 * `onChange` - callback to be triggered on input change
-* `withIcon` - adds calendar icon to the date picker input

 ## DateSelect attributes